Jumia Travel: History

-In 2015, Paul Midy joined Jumia Travel as Chief Executive Officer.
+In 2015, Paul Midy joined Jumia Travel as chief executive officer.
 In June 2016, the company was rebranded from Jovago.com to Jumia Travel, to join other companies under the parent company, Jumia Group.

 In 2016, Jumia Travel signed a global partnership with AccorHotels to widen the range of luxury hotels offered on the website, and to work with the French hotel chain to develop their business interests Africa.
-In 2016 Jumia Group became the continent's first unicorn, being valued at over 1 billion USD.
+In 2016 Jumia Group became the continent's first unicorn, being valued at over US$1 billion.

 Starting as an online hotel booking portal, in February 2017 Jumia Travel unveiled its flight services in a bid to deepen its travel offerings to travelers in Africa and beyond and partnered with several local and international airlines on the continent including Arik Air, RwandAir Express, Qatar Airways, Emirates, Ethiopian Airlines, among others.

 In September 2017, Jumia Travel appointed Joe Falter, founder of Jumia Food and EVP of On-Demand Services at Jumia Group as CEO in place of Paul Midy who exited the position for a different role at Jumia Group.

-In January 2018, there was a scandal where the Jumia Travel co founder Marek Zmysłowski was accused by Nigerian investors of defrauding them of about $300 000.
+In January 2018, there was a scandal where the Jumia Travel co founder Marek Zmysłowski was accused by Nigerian investors of defrauding them of about $300 000 through his venture HotelOga.

 The incident led to Marek being wanted by the Interpol and Nigerian police.
 Marek claimed that the Nigerian investors were trying to use the Interpol to extort him.
-Iyinoluwa Aboyeji, co-founder of Andela, told Ventureburn in a call that he had tried to mediate between angry investors and Marek, but that Marek "has a track record of telling lies."